-David received his BEng (Hons) degree in electrical and electronics engineering in 2011 and MSc in cybernetics and communication engineering in 2015 from UAM, Nigeria and Nottingham Trent University, United Kingdom, respectively.
-He received his PhD degree in computational intelligence for his research on fuzzy transfer learning in human activity recognition from Nottingham Trent University in 2020.
+David received his BEng (Hons) degree in electrical and electronics engineering and MSc in cybernetics and communication engineering from UAM and Nottingham Trent University, United Kingdom, respectively.
+He received his PhD degree in computational intelligence for his research on fuzzy transfer learning in human activity recognition from Nottingham Trent University.

 Prior to his current role, David has held other positions including researcher in human activity recognition and data scientist roles.
 He also worked as a software developer in computational intelligence at Nottingham Trent University in which he was part of the Si-Elegans EU-FP7 project.